Provisional Admission Open for 2026

 Q 1.
 What is the scope of aerospace engineering in India and abroad?

-A. In India, organisations such as ISRO, HAL, and DRDO provide opportunities, while abroad, NASA, Boeing, and SpaceX offer global career opportunities.
+A. In India, organizations such as ISRO, HAL, and DRDO provide opportunities, while abroad, NASA, Boeing, and SpaceX offer global career opportunities.

 Q 2.
 Is aerospace engineering a good career choice for the future?